The Danger of Selling Volatility

 (Source: Trading View)

-The spike in volatility in February 2018 doesn’t seem like much, especially in comparison to what happened during the coronavirus crash.
+The spike in volatility in February 2018 doesn’t seem like much.

 But it’s enough to blow up the trade, particularly with the amount of systemic risk that had been embedded in.
 Whether shorting the VIX through options, the index itself, ETFs and ETPs, or from shorting put options, it’s not hard to lose money with a limited upside/unlimited downside trade structure.